 BSc courses attended should – by all means – include:

-- Optional Earth Sciences (general astronomy, geography, geophysics, geology and cartography) worth maximum 10 credits.
+- Optional Earth Sciences (general astronomy, geography, geophysics, geology, and cartography) worth a maximum of 10 credits.

 One-third of the missing courses can be completed during the MSc studies as additional courses.

 The successful applicant must have a good command of English.
-Several types of internationally recognized certificate of English language at advanced level are accepted.
+Several kinds of an internationally respected certificate of English language at an advanced level is accepted.